osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 ## Data collection

 The adapter collects data from the Modbus TCP devices at the polling rates that you specify.
 The rates are set in each of the data selection configurations and can range from 0 milliseconds (as fast as possible) up to 1 day per polling.
-The adapter automatically optimizes the data collection process by grouping the requests to reduce the I/O load imposed to the Modbus TCP networks.
+The adapter automatically optimizes the data collection process by grouping the requests to reduce the I/O load imposed on the Modbus TCP networks.

 ### Data types